What constitutes good value for money on safari?

 Is tipping included?

 No, it's not.
 It is common practice to tip the game ranger and tracker at the end of the safari; the amount depends on your satisfaction level.
 There is no "averge" amount, no matter what anyone tells you.
-We'll advise what to tip on safari - but it's a rough guide only.
-Do not feel you have to leave a money trail behind you on safari; it is neither necessary nor expected.

 Why are most safari tours all-inclusive?